The Conciergerie is an architectural gem with Gothic features and is a gateway to the history of one of the country’s darkest times.

 La Conciergerie is connected to another notable landmark, Sainte Chapelle, by a passageway.

 This connection allows visitors to appreciate the historical and architectural continuity between the two sites.

-If you want to appreciate the beauty of both these attractions together at the price of one, you can book the combined Conciergerie Sainte Chapelle tickets.
+If you want to appreciate the beauty of both of these attractions together at the price of one, you can book the combined Conciergerie Sainte Chapelle tickets.

 Efforts have been made to preserve and restore La Conciergerie, ensuring its architectural integrity and historical significance endure.